Manchester Airport: History

 Manchester Airport celebrated its 75th anniversary in 2013.
 That year also saw the completion and opening of the newly constructed air traffic control tower – which is now located in an independent tower, not on top of the airport as previously – and Airport City Manchester gained planning approval.
-During 2013, Virgin Atlantic introduced its Little Red short-haul brand to take-up some of the available Heathrow and Gatwick slots, which resulted from BMI ceasing operations.
-Manchester was the inaugural destination, with services were operated by aircraft leased from Aer Lingus.
-However, these services ceased in March 2015 because of low sales.

 In 2014, the Manchester Airport Metrolink route launched as part of the route expansion plans of the Manchester Metrolink tramway, aiding transport to and from the airport to the city centre.

 In 2019, the first phase of the new Terminal 2 extension was completed, and Pier 1 opened on 1 April 2019.
 The second phase of the extension plan opened on 14 July 2021.

 During the later part of the decade, Monarch Airlines, Thomas Cook Airlines and Flybe all entered administration and ceased operations, having a major impact on local employment and operations at Manchester, as well as leaving thousands of passengers stranded, many abroad.
 Monarch was an operator at Manchester between 1981 and 2017, operating short and medium flights to Europe, and had its own maintenance base at the airport.
 It entered administration and ceased operations in 2017.
 Thomas Cook Airlines was a major operator at Manchester, operating scheduled and charter flights to over 50 destinations in Europe, America and the Caribbean.
 Its parent company also had a maintenance base at the airport.
 The airline entered compulsory liquidation in September 2019, with many aircraft left parked at the airport while payment disputes were concluded.
 Flybe was a British airline with a significant base at Manchester, which provided more than half of UK domestic flights outside London.
 Plans were formulated by a consortium Including Stobart Air and Virgin Atlantic to save FlyBe with the launch of Connect Airways, but plans were dropped in early 2020 and all operations ceased.

-Like most British and International airports, Manchester has been severely affected by the global Coronavirus pandemic and the subsequent reduction in air passengers.
+Like most British and international airports, Manchester has been severely affected by the global COVID-19 pandemic and the subsequent reduction in air passengers.
 A number of airlines ceased, paused or reduced routes to the airport.
 The reduced passenger numbers saw the temporary closure of both Terminals 2 and 3.
 In late 2020 American Airlines announced that its daily flights to Philadelphia would cease operation amid ongoing travel disruption caused by the Coronavirus outbreak.
 The departure of American Airlines also marked the final US-based airline at Manchester.
-American Airlines had previously operated services to New York, Chicago, Dallas, Miami, Boston, and Charlotte.
+American Airlines had previously operated services to New York–JFK, Chicago, Dallas, Miami, Boston, and Charlotte.
 Data recorded and published by the Civil Aviation Authority (CAA) show that during the first 11 months (January through November) of 2020, passenger 'Terminal & Transit' numbers dropped from 29,374,282 in 2019 to 6,787,127 in 2020.